thomashoneyman/purescript-halogen-store/README.md

     updateStore BS.Increment
 ```

 In practice it's common to send actions to the store with `updateStore`, but it's somewhat rare to use `getStore` or `emitSelected`.
-That's because there's an easy way to subscribe a component to the store and always keep its state in sync with the central store: the `connect*` functions.
+That's because there's an easy way to subscribe a component to the store and always keep its state in sync with the central store: the `connect` function.

-A component that uses a `connect*` function will receive the central state as part of its component input.
+A component that uses `connect` function will receive the central state as part of its component input.
 That means it can use the central state with `initialState` and stay subscribed to all future state updates via the receiver.
 This is the easiest way to stay in sync with the store over time.

 For example, the component below will receive the store's current value when it initializes and will receive the store's new value each time it changes: